 - The femoral head is removed and replaced: The ball part of the femur system is replaced with a metal stem.

 - A round metal ball is attached to the metal stem: A new ball is placed on the upper part of the newly inserted metal stem.

 - Cartilage is removed and replaced: The old, damaged cartilage is removed from the surface of the pelvic socket and replaced with a metal socket.

 - A spacer is inserted between the ball and socket: The spacer, which is made of plastic, ceramic, or metal, is inserted between the ball and socket to allow the new parts to glide with little friction.

 Partial hip replacements are most commonly performed on patients who have experienced a hip fracture.
 With this form of surgery, the surgeon removes the ball at the top of the femur and replaces it with a metal or ceramic ball that is attached to a metal stem.
 This surgery does not replace the socket of the hip.

 Schedule a Consultation in Rochester, NY

-If you need a hip replacement, schedule a consultation with one of Rochester Community Orthopaedic’s highly trained and board-certified surgeons.
-To schedule an appointment, click here or call us today at (585) 218-4337.
+If you need hip replacement surgery, schedule a consultation with one of Rochester Community Orthopaedic’s highly trained and board-certified surgeons.